 I wipe away my sweat-stash as I type this.
-Those of you who nodded their head in understanding, bravo.
-To the lucky ones who have no idea what that is- it is the perspiration that forms delicately under your nose, which turns into an attractive mustache.
-Not that any mustache on a lady is attractive but still.
+Those of you who nodded your head in understanding, bravo.
+To the lucky ones who have no idea what that is- it is the perspiration that forms delicately under your nose, which turns into an attractive moustache.
+Not that any moustache on a lady is attractive but still.

-Typhoon season in Indonesia: 35 degrees with thunder storms.
+Typhoon season in Indonesia: 35 degrees with thunderstorms.
 It’s like having an orange after you brush your teeth.
 It leaves you shivering in disgust but you eat it anyways because it’s food.
-Off season has multiple advantages, mostly cost savings.
-You don’t even need to consider the disadvantages because in my opinion, there are none.
+The off-season has multiple advantages, mostly cost savings.
+You don’t even need to consider the disadvantages because, in my opinion, there are none.

 Not speaking of European summers, people in the countries surrounding the Mediterranean are hilarious when it comes to the weather.
 You see thick jackets and jeans when it’s like 20 degrees.
 No one goes swimming since it’s too cold and then there is my pale ass who jumps into the water like an idiot.

-There were a few instances where I have experienced 100% off season and it was 100% awesome.
+There were a few instances where I experienced 100% off-season and it was 100% awesome.

-A few years ago I went to Zakynthos, Greece in technically off season.
-Apparently the high season starts on a specific day, May 5th.
+A few years ago I went to Zakynthos, Greece in the technically off-season.
+Apparently, the high season starts on a specific day, May 5th.
 So if you arrive prior to that, everything is significantly cheaper, it was also less crowded, which made it fun to find transport.

 The lady laughs.

-Troy who hasn’t driven standard in eons to me ” did you ask if it was automatic”
+Troy who hasn’t driven standard in aeons to me ” did you ask if it was automatic”

 It of course was standard.

 After fun-filled days in Kefalonia, back in Sami at our go-to delicious cheap gyros place.
 We are sitting there chatting and a Greek man across from us chimes in about something.
 Next thing we know, we are on the topic of our flight leaving from Zakynthos.
 This is where it gets good.